Should Silver Fillings Be Replaced?

 In our office we use resin-based composite (tooth colored) fillings that are selected for the perfect shade to match your teeth.
 When we remove cavities, we are removing decayed tooth structure.
 The remaining tooth is quite fragile.
 Composite, unlike amalgam, bonds to your teeth and can actually reinforce the strength of the weakened tooth.
 With composite, we also do not have to remove healthy tooth structure just to achieve the minimum measurements for amalgam to perform adequately.
 The margins are also sealed, which prevents further decay.

-If given the choice, we believe that composite provides a better, more conservative and esthetic restoration.
+If given the choice, we believe that composite provides a better, more conservative and aesthetic restoration.
 That being said, if your existing amalgam fillings do not exhibit any defects they are best left alone!